 This is equivalent to fixing some parameters to zero, i.e., $\beta_k = 0$ if $x_{k} \notin \mathcal{M}$.
-Minimizing the RSS with this constraint results in a biased estimator but the reduction in model variance can sometimes help to reduce the overall generalisation error.
-For a small number of features $n \sim 20$, one can search exhaustively for the best subset of features that minimises the error, but beyond that the search becomes computationally unfeasible.
+Minimizing the RSS with this constraint results in a biased estimator but the reduction in model variance can sometimes help to reduce the overall generalization error.
+For a small number of features, $n \sim 20$, one can search exhaustively for the best subset of features that minimizes the error, but beyond that the search becomes computationally unfeasible.

 A common alternative is called \emph{ridge regression} .
 In this method, we consider the same linear model given in Eq.~\eqref{eqn: Univariate Linear Model} but with a modified loss function